claudiu-accenture/localizer/README.md

 [yaml_wiki]: https://en.wikipedia.org/wiki/YAML

 # Common issues
-If following issues is encountered ` KeyError: 'entry' ` be sure to verify the order of the sheets.
+- If following issues is encountered ` KeyError: 'entry' ` be sure to verify the order of the sheets.
+- At the moment the script does not support empty lines within the spreadsheet, if empty lines will be present, everything under them will be ignored.